ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - f - extra LAB - React IronContacts.md

 ## Iteration 2:

-- Emoji: you include emojies directly in your code (copy-paste will work), 🏆
+- Emoji: you include emojis directly in your code (copy-paste will work), 🏆

 ## Iteration 3 | Add New Random Contacts